strava/go.strava/README.md

 		IncludeMarkdown().
 		Do()

-	// post a comment if your application has permission comment, err := service.Post("funny comment").Do()
+	// create a comment if your application has permission comment, err := service.Create("funny comment").Do()

 	// delete a comment if your application has permission comment, err := service.Delete(commentId).Do()